funatsufumiya/ofxImGuiAuto/README.md

 ### IMGUI_AUTOS2 Limitations

 - enum is treated as int (not becomes Combo)
-- runtime overhead (parsing string on runtime)
+- runtime overhead (parsing string on runtime, on every frame)

 ||IMGUI_AUTOS|IMGUI_AUTOS2
 |-|-|-|